Father/son fishing day yields monster White Sturgeon on the fraser river, canada!

 Read article about the May 6, 2017 9 foot Sturgeon

 A few small bites here and there but no takers in this spot.
 I moved again.
 Not far, maybe 75 feet further out and 2 or 3 feet deeper.
 Would this be the spot?
-Baits were once again launched into the air and big hunks of lead raced their way to the river bottom and thunked into the muddy/sandy bottom where massive dinosaurs roam the depths.
+Baits were once again launched into the air and big hunks of lead raced their way to the river bottom and thunked into the muddy/sandy bottom.
+This is where massive dinosaurs roam the depths.

 Then something scary happened.
 Our giant friend had got the line wrapped onto a wooden snag on the bottom of the river 30 feet deep.
 This is what can turn your day upside down and put an end to your hopes of seeing your fish ever again.
 Now it was time to use un-snag strategy.
 I circled the snag counter clockwise once and we felt something break free, as if the line came off the snag.
 This is good.
 Then it seemed to be stuck again.
 “I’m going to circle it clockwise” I told the guys.
 One and a half times around and it broke free again!
 That was it.
 We won that battle.
 Now back to following the fish down river trying to tire it out.
 It was 90 minutes into the battle.
 Arms were burning but Adam hung in there like a warrior.